TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 \begin{theorem} \oursc (Algorithm~\ref{alg:tracs-c}) satisfies $n\varepsilon$-LDP for the rectangular location space $\mathcal{S}$. \end{theorem}

 \begin{proof}(Sketch) Algorithm~\ref{alg:tracs-c} uses mechanism $\mathcal{M}_{-}$ twice, each with a privacy parameter $\varepsilon/2$.
-By Composition Theorem~\ref{thm:sequential}, their composition satisfies $\varepsilon$-LDP.
+By Composition Theorem~\ref{thm:sequential} (or by computing the 2D $pdf$ ratio in the LDP definition), their composition satisfies $\varepsilon$-LDP.
 The subsequent linear mappings to $\mathcal{D}_a$ and $\mathcal{D}_b$ are post-processing steps that preserve the same privacy.
 Hence, each perturbed location satisfies $\varepsilon$-LDP, and the whole trajectory satisfies $n\varepsilon$-LDP.
-Appendix~\ref{appendix:proof_tracs-c} provides the details. \end{proof}
+Appendix~\ref{appendix:proof_tracs-c} provides details. \end{proof}

 \textbf{Complexity.} \oursc (Algorithm~\ref{alg:tracs-c}) has $\Theta(n)$ time complexity and $\Theta(n)$ space complexity, where $n$ is the length of the trajectory. \ The time complexity is $\Theta(n)$ because each line of Algorithm~\ref{alg:tracs-c} is $\Theta(1)$.
 The space complexity is $\Theta(n)$ because it needs to store the perturbed trajectory $\mathcal{T}'$.
 Note that the $\Theta(n)$ space complexity is for the convenience of presenting the algorithm.
-It can also be reduced to $\Theta(1)$ by updating each perturbed location $\tau_{i}'$ in place within $\mathcal{T}$.
+It can also be reduced to $\Theta(1)$ by updating each perturbed location $\tau_{i}'$ in place within $\mathcal{T}$, which benefits edge devices with limited computation resources.